Alexander Coosemans: Collaborations

 As was common in 17th-century Antwerp, Coosemans regularly collaborated with other artists.
 There are some collaborations with him on so-called 'garland paintings'.
 Garland paintings are a type of still life invented in Antwerp and whose earliest practitioner was Jan Brueghel the Elder.
 These paintings typically show a flower garland around a devotional image or portrait.
 Garland paintings were usually collaborations between a still life and a figure painter.

 A number of garland paintings are known in which Coosemans painted the flower or fruit garland surrounding a cartouche with a depiction of a bust, crucifix or other religious symbol.
 An example is A sculpted bust in a niche surrounded with swags of fruit (Christie's on 1 April 2008 in Amsterdam, lot 151) of which it is not known who the collaborating artist is.
 Another example of this genre is the Fruits surrounding a niche with a crucifix (Cornette de Saint Cyr, Bertrand, -10-25 October 2013, Paris).
 These garland paintings often carry religious meanings.
 For instance in the Allegory of the Eucharist (Musée de Tessé, Le Mans) the garland painted by Coosemans around a ciborium with the host includes many symbolic elements: a cornucopia symbolizes the bounty of creation and the providence of god, the stalks of wheat and the grapes are a reference to the Christian communion during which bread and wine are consumed while the pomegranate and the quince are symbols of plenty as well as of fertility and immortality.

-Another collaborative effort of Coosemans is the composition Double Portrait of a boy and a girl as Cupid and Ceres next to a Stil life of fruits and flowers (Sotheby's on 28 January 2010 in New York, lot 279).
+Another collaborative effort of Coosemans is the composition Double Portrait of a boy and a girl as Cupid and Ceres next to a Still life of fruits and flowers (Sotheby's on 28 January 2010 in New York, lot 279).
 His collaborator was Theodoor van Thulden who painted the staffage.